podcasts

 Rebecca Knackstedt

 Yeah, excellent question.
 And I think we read and hear so much about these genetic risk factors for cancer because a patient who has one of those risk factors genetically might have a 60 to 80% chance of developing cancer.
 That’s super scary.
 But it’s important to know that that still only counts for 5 to 10% of breast cancers.
 So for that individual that comes into you and is known to have BRCA1 or BRCA2, or one of the other genetic risk factors for breast cancer, or they come in and they had a first-degree relative, especially if they develop cancer at an early age, those are people that we’re really concerned about.
-So yes, talking to ’em about just overall healthy living, preventing the risk for all cancers.
-But I think even more importantly, getting in with a high risk group.
-So they’re doing all of the screening to detect any cancer or pre-cancer very early on.
+So yes, talking to them about just overall healthy living, preventing the risk for all cancers.
+But I think even more importantly, getting in with a high-risk group so they’re doing all of the screening to detect any cancer or pre-cancer very early on.

 Kalea Wattles